MetalBlueberry/chkb/README.md

 ## Usage

-This applies to the current preview version, this will change in the future.
+This applies to the current preview version, this will change in the future but I will try to keep this info updated.

 > ATTENTION: if you manage to block your keyboard, hold ESC and the application will quit.
-This is a safe guard and cannot be disabled
+This is a safe guard and cannot be disabled and is handled before any key event.

 create a `keys.yaml` with at least a base layer keyMap.